flexibility-org/buildpack-webhook/README.md

-A simple buildpack that simply curls a URL defined in `BUILDPACK_WEBHOOK_URL`.
+A simple buildpack that simply curls a URL defined in `SLACK_DEPLOYMENT_WEBHOOK_URL`.

 Useful for Gigalixir or Heroku if you want to notify some other service about each deploy.